The Huts > 10th Mountain Division Hut Association > Jackal Hut

 Hut-Specific Weather

-Overnight : Mostly clear, with a low around 12.
-South southwest wind around 5 mph.
+Tonight : Mostly clear, with a low around 14.
+West wind around 5 mph.

-Saturday Night : A chance of snow showers.
-Mostly cloudy, with a low around 26.
+Saturday Night : A chance of snow showers after 11pm.
+Mostly cloudy, with a low around 25.
 Chance of precipitation is 50%.
-New snow accumulation of less than half an inch possible.
+Little or no snow accumulation expected.

-Sunday : Snow showers likely before noon, then snow showers and a slight chance of thunderstorms between noon and 4pm, then snow showers and patchy blowing snow and a slight chance of thunderstorms.
-Mostly cloudy, with a high near 37.
+Sunday : Snow showers.
+Mostly cloudy, with a high near 33.
 New snow accumulation of 1 to 2 inches possible.

-Sunday Night : Snow showers likely and a slight chance of thunderstorms.
-Mostly cloudy, with a low around 18.
-New snow accumulation of 1 to 2 inches possible.
+Sunday Night : Snow showers.
+Mostly cloudy, with a low around 22.
+New snow accumulation of 2 to 4 inches possible.

 Contents